 This week on Health Matters, Tarah Schwartz speaks with a cancer patient at the MUHC who is one of the first in Canada to receive an innovative new treatment.
 Dr. Nicole Ezer discusses an early lung cancer screening for former or current smokers.
+She also speaks with Dr. John Kimoff to discuss when you should consult a doctor if you aren’t waking up refreshed.

 (Time on podcast: 11:20).
 13,000 die in Quebec from tobacco use every year.
 Dr. Nicole Ezer discusses lung cancer screening and smoking cessation.
 Smoking has an impact not only on the lungs, but also on the heart and the brain.
 With time, smoking causes airway inflammation and lung destruction (emphysema) and reduced lung function.
 Smoking increases the thickness of our blood, so this can reduce a person’s oxygen levels when they smoke, even if they are only casual or occasional smokers.
 Because lung cancer does not cause many symptoms, it is often only detected once it is larger or has started to spread.
 Later stages of cancer are more difficult to treat.
 Ideally, if the cancer is caught earlier, treatments and surgical interventions have a better chance of success.
 People can be screened with a CT scan to detect abnormal spots on the lung to see if they grow over time.
 Candidates eligible for early lung cancer screening in Quebec are people between the ages of 55-74 who are current or former smokers.
 Anyone can call and be evaluated to determine if they are eligible for the screening program.
 This program started at the MUHC in 2018 and is has been available across the province since 2021.
 The hope is that this program will be available in the long term and show that early screening can catch lung cancers early and prevent death.